-However, more importantly for the purpose of the model, there is no obvious patch or cluster of residuals in the early 1970s, which we would see if the model were not adequately capturing the underlying pattern and form of mortality associated with the Troubles.
-Instead, the surface of residuals largely appears random after around 1955, with red and blue cells about as likely to be visible.

 Given the characterisation of the Troubles effect as having this characteristic pattern of exponential decay, as discussed in the methods section the effect of changing the decay rate parameter k on model fit was explored both by using the optimise function in R to minimise AIC, and also by plotting the relationship between AIC and k; this is shown on figure 7, and indicates that the model has a best fit when k is 9.748%.
 This value suggests the ‘half life’ of the Troubles was around 6.76 years.

 Counterfactual estimation